DevMountain/react-3-afternoon/README.md

 }
 ```

-Now the `Post` component will be able to reference each individual's post's data by using `this.props.text`, `this.props.date`, and `this.props.id`.
+Now the `Post` component will be able to reference each individual post's data by using `this.props.text`, `this.props.date`, and `this.props.id`.

 </details>